 Kinesiology, Sport, and Leisure Studies Department

 The Department of KSLS has a well-defined academic history written through achievements of its graduates.
 From the undergraduate program, graduates in Kinesiology, Pedagogy (formerly Health and Physical Education) have aspired to become school principals, teachers, supervisors, athletics directors, coaches and other athletics support professionals.
-Several graduates, by obtaining advanced degrees, have aspired to become university presidents, vice presidents, deans, department heads, program coordinators, professors, researchers, grant writers, consultants, athletics directors, coaches and other athletics support professionals.
+Several graduates, by obtaining advanced degrees, have aspired to become university presidents, vice presidents, deans, department heads, program coordinators, professors, researchers, grant writers and consultants.
 In Spring 2005, the department expanded Kinesiology to include concentrations in sport management and health promotion.
 In the case of the former concentration, majors are being prepared for careers in sport and athletics, and in the case of the latter concentration, majors are being prepared for careers in allied and mental health.

-The undergraduate program in Leisure Studies has produced professionals who have aspired to become certified therapeutic recreation specialists, activity therapists and other human service professionals.
-In general recreation, graduates have aspired become certified park and recreation professionals, park and recreation directors, recreation center supervisors, playground leaders, coaches and other human service professionals.
-Through advanced degrees attainment, several graduates have aspired to pursue careers in universities as vice presidents, deans, department heads, program coordinators, professors, researchers, grant writers, consultants, coaches and other athletics support professionals.
+The undergraduate program in Leisure Studies has produced professionals who have aspired to become certified receration professionals, certified therapeutic recreation specialists and other human service professionals.
+In general recreation, graduates have aspired to become certified park and recreation professionals, park and recreation directors, recreation center supervisors, playground leaders, coaches and other human service professionals.
+Through advanced degrees attained, several graduates have aspired to pursue careers in universities as vice presidents, deans, department heads, program coordinators, professors, researchers, grant writers, consultants, coaches and related professionals.

 Mission.
 The Department of KSLS embraces the Mission of the College of Education and Grambling State University.
 The Department’s mission entails a commitment to academic excellence, quality assurance and accreditation of degree programs, as well as preparation of competent, skilled professionals in kinesiology and leisure studies at the undergraduate level, and sports administration at the graduate level.